dylan-lang/command-interface/README.rst

 Update library dependencies::

-    dylan update
+    deft update

 Build the library, tests and demo with::

-    dylan build --all
+    deft build --all

 Run the demo::